jm-cook/ha-norwegiantide-lite/README.md

-# Norwegian Tide
+# Norwegian Tide Lite

 [![Buy Me A Coffee][buymeacoffee-image]][buymeacoffee-url] [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/custom-components/hacs) ![Maintenance](https://img.shields.io/maintenance/yes/2024.svg)

 This is a Home Assistant custom integration for Norwegian Tide which is interfacing an open API by the [Norwegian Mapping Authority (Kartverket)](https://kartverket.no/en/), more precisely [sehavniva.no](http://www.sehavniva.no/) which provides information about water levels and tidal predicitions and forecasts. **All data is ©[Norwegian Mapping Authority (Kartverket)](https://kartverket.no/en/)**.

+This light version is a fork of the code authored by [tmjo] without the camera entity included.
+The camera entity required matplotlib to be installed and this fails with Raspberry Pi installatoins of Home Assistant.

 Unfortunately the service only provides data for geographical positions in Norway - this is a limitation in the API and not in this integration.

-OBS!
-Does not work with HA 2024.2.1 or 2024.2.2 due to a compatibility issue with Matplotlib, but it should be fixed from 2024.2.3 and onwards.

 ## Installation
 There are different methods of installing the custom component.
 HACS is by far the simplest way for unexperienced users and is recomended.